 • These wear out much more quickly than any other shoe that we have tried.
 If you run a lot you will need to replace these every 6 months or so.

-7. Saucony Triumph 19
+Best If You Love Saucony— Saucony Triumph 19

-The Saucony Triumph 19 is another wonderful option, showcasing bold designs and strong colors mixed with functionality and extensive comfort.
+The Saucony Triumph 19 is another fantastic option, showcasing bold designs and strong colors mixed with functionality and extensive comfort.
 The designs are some of the boldest found in the running shoe world, a world in which Saucony has been a leading (albeit smaller) brand for years.
 We’ve reviewed a number of their shoes in depth, including our review of the Saucony Triumph 19.

 The Triumph provides the same eight-millimeter heel to toe offset that their top-selling Saucony Hurricane touts.
 This allows for a stronger and more personalized level of support and comfort.